-- 7.1.1 Pay Schedule: Employees will receive wage increases on June 1, 2004 and June 1, 2005. - 7.1.2 New Hires: The wage rate for new employees will be at ninety percent of the lowest wage rate paid to a then current regular full-time employee.
+- 7.1.1 Pay Schedule: Each employee will receive a wage rate as set forth in an agreed upon wage schedule, which reflects a one-time adjustment from savings on the medical insurance rates and an increase of approximately 4.1 percent of total payroll for each year of the collective bargaining agreement. - 7.1.2 New Hires: The wage rate for new employees will be at ninety percent of the lowest wage rate paid to a then current regular full-time employee.
 Upon completion of twenty-six weeks of continuous employment, the employee will receive a wage rate equal to the lowest wage rate paid to a then current regular full-time employee. - 7.1.3 Crew Leader: In the event an employee is assigned to fulfill the duties and responsibilities of a crew leader, such employee will receive an additional one dollar per hour while performing as crew leader.
 This stipend will remain at one dollar during overtime, call-in, holidays, or any other time premium pay would otherwise be applicable.
 The Village may designate any employee to be a crew leader and no employee will be entitled to be crew leader simply because that employee previously was assigned to be a crew leader. - 7.1.4 Longevity Bonus: A regular employee full-time will be eligible for a longevity bonus of one hundred dollars following the anniversary date of the employee's tenth year of continuous employment and again on the anniversary of each year thereafter until the employee has completed fifteen years of continuous service.
 Payment will be made on the first payday in December.